czmirek/POST-only-API-standard/README.md

 1. Do not ever send HTTP status codes in the 4xx group in any case.

 ### 1.8.
 5xx status codes

-1. HTTP 500
+#### 1.8.1 HTTP 500

-1.1.
-All errors in your application that do not crash your API on HTTP request should return HTTP 500.
+1. All errors in your application that do not crash your API on HTTP request should return HTTP 500.
 This means that HTTP 500 response from your API is always a bug.
-1.2.
-The body of the HTTP response should by default contain an empty body.
+1. The body of the HTTP response should by default contain an empty body.
+By default you should not send details about your exceptions/errors to the client.
-1.3.
-For debugging purposes the HTTP response CAN contain a body containing a crash log, exception stack trace, etc., in a plain text format.
+1. For debugging purposes the HTTP response CAN contain a body containing a crash log, exception stack trace, etc., in a plain text format.
+1. If the UI clients detect HTTP 500 from the API they should always display a clear message that the server errored upon request.
+If the response contains a plain text error then it must be presented in the UI to the user.

+#### 1.8.1 Other 5xx status codes
+1. Ignore HTTP RFC specifications on other HTTP status codes in the 5xx group
+1. Do not ever send other HTTP status codes in the 5xx group in any case.

+### 1.9 Custom status codes
+1. Do not ever send any custom status codes outside the HTTP RFC range in any case.

 [^1]: [Caching your REST API](https://restcookbook.com/Basics/caching/)